LocalGovDigital/content-standards/markdown/LocalGovDigital_ContentStandards.md

 3. Is the content original?
 4. Can the content be found using search words that make sense to the customer?
 5. Are graphics and pictures appropriate and do they add something to the page?
-6. Are headings used appropriately to break content up into identifiable sections?